-Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Corporate Support 1.01 Documented physical security standard operating procedures approved by management exist to provide guidance on restricting and controlling access to the data center facilities.
-Inspected the physical security policies and procedures to determine that documented physical security standard operating procedures approved by management were in place to provide guidance on restricting and controlling access to the data center facilities.
+Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Corporate Support 1.01 Documented physical security standard operating procedures, reviewed and approved by management on an annual basis, exist to provide guidance on restricting and controlling access to the IBX data center facilities.
+Inspected the physical security policies and procedures to determine that documented physical security standard operating procedures were in place to provide guidance on restricting and controlling access to the IBX data center facilities and were reviewed and approved by management during the period.
 No exceptions noted.
 Data Center Facilities 1.02 Procedures exist and are followed to establish and make changes to IBX physical access privileges for Equinix employees who have a need to access an IBX.
-Inquired of the data center site and security compliance personnel regarding physical access procedures to the data centers to determine that procedures were in place and followed to establish and make changes to physical access privileges for Equinix employees who had a need to access an IBX data center.
+Inquired of the data center site managers and security personnel regarding the physical access procedures to IBX data centers to determine that procedures were in place and followed to establish and make changes to physical access privileges for Equinix employees who had a need to access an IBX data center.
 No exceptions noted.